SupremeSports/HA-Domotic/Devices/Pool Controller/README.md

   - Reads water temperature at each step and a PID controller tries to get the best heating/$ ratio

 #### Features for future:
-- Read chlorine and pH level (eventually, will automatically control the levels)
+- Read chlorine and pH level (eventually, will automatically control the levels) - In progress
-- Upgrade to MQTT with an Arduino Mega2560
+- Upgrade to MQTT with an Arduino Mega2560 - In progress